Combined BA and MA in History

 - All requirements for the BA in History

-- Undergraduate students may apply up to 6 credit hours of approved graduate-level course work in history to satisfy the requirements of both degrees.
+- Undergraduate students may apply up to 9 credit hours of approved graduate-level course work in history to satisfy the requirements of both degrees.
+Students entering the public history program may share up to 12 credit hours.

 - All requirements for the MA in History, including a minimum of 18 credit hours completed in residence in graduate status after the undergraduate degree has been awarded.
 Students must finish the master’s degree requirements within three years from the date of first enrollment in the master’s program.